BEFORESCROLL STUDIO

 iOS uses Apple's Screen Time path.

 iOS does not allow arbitrary foreground-app interception.
-Lauds uses FamilyControls, DeviceActivity, and ManagedSettings instead.
+Prayer First uses FamilyControls, DeviceActivity, and ManagedSettings instead.

 • Requires Apple's Screen Time authorization.